BFI Flare presents Jump, Darling arriving in selected theatres on March 11th 2022.

-The suicide of a loved one leaves a lasting, painful mark on any family, no matter how long ago it took place.
-Sometimes the life of that loved one remains shrouded in mystery; memories of their death too painful for words.
-Occasionally, a loved one’s actions are spoken about at length; feelings of unresolved guilt, confusion, and eternal love attached to their name.
-Even as time goes by and the past becomes a story, the suicide of a loved one continues to cast a shadow.
-The emotions, anger and pain of those left behind turning into a fear of the past repeating itself in children or grandchildren.
-Writer/director Philip J. Connell’s assured feature debut not only tackles these very issues but does so in a movie glowing with vibrant performances and tenderness.
-With Jump, Darling a touching and engaging story of love, loss, endings and new beginnings.
+The suicide of a loved one leaves a lasting, painful mark, no matter how long ago it took place.
+Sometimes the life of that loved one remains shrouded in mystery, the memories associated with their passing too painful for words due to unresolved guilt or confusion among those they left behind.
+Even as time goes by and the past becomes a story, their death continues to cast a shadow.
+Philip J. Connell’s assured feature debut not only tackles these delicate and sensitive issues with care but wraps them in a touching and engaging story of love, loss, endings and new beginnings.

-At this point, let me pause for a while to reflect on Jump, Darling being the legendary Cloris Leachman’s final on-screen performance.
-It is hard to believe that Leachman was in her 90s at the time of filming.
-Her eyes continuing to sparkle with the wit, intelligence and joy of a truly sublime, unforgettable and majestic career.
-Her on-screen presence is utterly stunning as she steals every scene while allowing her co-stars to shine equally.
-And when partnered with Thomas Duplessie, the pair truly strike gold; their heartwarming relationship both believable and sincere.
+At this point, let me pause to reflect on the fact that Jump, Darling is Cloris Leachman’s final on-screen performance.
+It is hard to believe that Leachman was in her 90s during filming as her eyes sparkle with the wit, beauty and brilliance of her extraordinary and majestic career.
+Here her on-screen presence is just as commanding as ever, as she steals the show alongside the equally brilliant Thomas Duplessie.
+This pair truly strikes gold, their heartwarming relationship believable and sincere throughout.